xwal/awesome-stars/topics.md

 - [CombineCommunity/rxswift-to-combine-cheatsheet](https://github.com/CombineCommunity/rxswift-to-combine-cheatsheet) - RxSwift to Apple’s Combine Cheat Sheet
 - [RobotsAndPencils/XcodesApp](https://github.com/RobotsAndPencils/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
-- [Planetable/Planet](https://github.com/Planetable/Planet) - Decentralized blogs and websites powered by IPFS and Ethereum Name System
+- [Planetable/Planet](https://github.com/Planetable/Planet) - Build and host decentralized blogs and websites on your Mac
 - [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS – Elevate your code editing experience.
 Open source, free forever.
 - [thebaselab/codeapp](https://github.com/thebaselab/codeapp) - Building a full-fledged code editor for iPad
 - [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.